M.S. in Kinesiology, Emphasis in Exercise Physiology

 Core Curriculum

 The M.S. in Kinesiology, with an emphasis in Exercise Physiology, provides advanced training in the physiological responses to acute exercise and the adaptations that occur with training.
-Student select either a non-thesis or thesis option.
+Students select either a non-thesis or thesis option.

-The non-thesis option does not require a research project and is more oriented to formal coursework.
+- The non-thesis option does not require a research project and is more oriented to formal coursework.
 There is considerable flexibility in designing the degree plan to fit the student’s particular needs and expectations.
-The non-thesis option requires completion of at least 38 semester credit hours of coursework.

 Contact Advisors